How to Attract Your Soulmate

-The pattern I discovered was that I repeatedly got in relationships to hide from my dreams and my highest potential…because who was I to expect more from myself, to do better than those around me… to do better than my mother?
+The pattern I discovered for myself was that I repeatedly got in relationships to hide from my dreams and my highest potential…because who was I to expect more from myself, to do better than those around me… to do better than my mom?
 Yeah, get ready to go deep!

 Whatever relationship patterns you uncover…the ways in which you have contributed, (because every person you attract into your life is a reflection of yourself or what you believe about yourself), be thankful for them.
 They were there to teach you, and maybe protect you for a period of time.
 But now that you know they are no longer serving you, it’s time to give them up.
 Clear the old energy so you can make room for the new energy you want to put out there.